 Check alarm systems in your home:

-Test your home alarm system and panic buttons every three months or before heading off on holiday, and upgrade your device if necessary.
+Test your home alarm system, panic buttons and backup battery every three months or before heading off on holiday, and upgrade your device if necessary.
 Your theft cover on your contents is subject to your alarm system being operational.

 Good driving habits:

 Always practise good driving habits.
-Reducing your speed, keeping a generous following distance as well as a good attitude on the road, have all been proven to reduce accidents and aggravation on the road.
+Reducing your speed, keeping a generous following distance, as well as a good attitude on the road.
+These have all been proven to reduce accidents and aggravation on the road.

 Make this an annual task in your diary just before the rainy session.
 Simply clearing your gutters could help avoid leaks, water damage or flooding.